 The Dell Professional P2219H is a high-performing monitor for an affordable price, which made it our top pick for a 21-inch monitor.
 The IPS panel delivered clear images with great colors, thanks to its 72% color display and 102 PPI.

-The monitor can be swiveled, tilted, and the height can be adjusted, so you don’t need to use the VESA mount.
+The monitor can be swiveled and tilted, and the height can be adjusted, so you don’t need to use the VESA mount.
 But with it being VESA compatible, we loved that we could add the monitor to our perfect work setup.
 In fact, if your computer supports it, you could include it as the third party in a triple-monitor setup, saving desk space.

-Although its 60 Hertz refresh rate and 5 ms response time aren’t the quickest, the monitor still ran smoothly.
+Although its 60 Hertz refresh rate and 5 ms response rate aren’t the quickest, the monitor still ran smoothly.
 As it has four different connectivity methods, we were able to connect to Windows and Mac software.
 Although it wasn’t the best gaming monitor, it’s still the top screen for every other function we needed.

-Click to Check PriceAsus VT229H
+Click to Buy

 - Utilizes eye-care technology to minimize eye fatigue